business-science/tibbletime/cran-comments.md

-## Summary

 There are no known problems.

-This release mainly fixes the `-Wbitwise-instead-of-logical` warning brought up by CRAN.
+This release fixes the issues caused by the timechange update.